Can you spend time out of the wheelchair?

 One, my husband transfers me to the toilet at intervals throughout each day.
 My toileting routine dictates my clothing choices to some degree.
 Although I don't have any specialty clothing for wheelchair users, we find it easier to manage restroom trips when I wear certain styles of clothing.
 For example, I wear many wrap skirts or short shirts now; the best skirts are neither tight nor clingy in fabric; they must fall easily.
 My husband finds it strains his back less, if no one is around to assist him, when he’s holding me and maneuvering my panties if I wear smaller styles of those as well: a thong or g-string is easiest up and down for him.

 Two, in my standing wheelchair I am able to use a female urinal that has a removable cup that, when placed correctly, extends from the perineum in back to my lower abdomen in front.
-I get the chair to stand me up, not all of the way but perhaps at a 75-degree angle, have my skirt lifted and underwear (if wearing any) pulled down in front (a g-string or thong again pose little difficulty for this task), have the detachable cup put between my legs with a tight seal, and the remainder of the urinal attached extending out.
+I get the chair to stand me up, not all of the way but perhaps at a 75-degree angle, have my skirt lifted and underwear (if wearing any) pulled down in front (again, a g-string or thong pose little difficulty for this task), have the detachable cup put between my legs with a tight seal, and the remainder of the urinal attached extending out.
 Then the urinal can be supported up against me from the bottom.
 After finishing, the whole thing is slid out.
 Obviously, this works only for urination.
 Having a wheelchair with a wide footplate is necessary for me to spread my legs enough before standing for this to work.
 Also, I have found that urinating at frequent intervals seems to help, as I suspect when standing if my bladder is too full it distends in a way when I stand that makes it difficult to start urinating.

 Three, an alternative way for urinating later at night or earlier in the morning or whenever I'm in bed is to use a different female urinal that is flatter in profile.
 To succeed without leaks took us a little practice, but really it’s a matter of spreading my legs out of the way like a frog's and pressing the longest-protruding lip of the urinal firmly against my perineum which means the remainder does not have to press around and encompass the area surrounding my urethra unlike when standing.
 Again, this method accounts only for urination.
 Note, the female urinals I use are adaptations to a bed pan and not like the urinals affixed to walls in men’s public restrooms.
 Also, best results are obtained by having pubic hair removed from around the urethra.